-- the name and address of the certification body, including its logo - the logo of the accreditation body or its name and registration number; the logo of accreditation body shall be used in conformity with accreditation body's rules - the name and address of the audited company - · the COID, as defined in the IFS Database - if the company is a subsidiary, the name of the company's headquarters - audit scope (with mandatory minimum description of products which are traded and product scope numbers, as defined in Part 1, ANNEX 5).
-The audit scope shall always be translated as well into English language. - If the trading company additionally has own logistics or processing activities (see Part 1, chapter 4) and the certification status of these activities. - level achieved (foundation or higher level) - including audit score in percentage, if required by the customer or by the audited company - date of audit (if applicable, last day of audit) - · date of follow-up audit, if relevant - next audit to be performed within the time period - certificate issue date - certificate expiry date, i.e. twelve (12) months after the date of issue the certificate (the certificate validity date shall remain the same each year as described in the audit protocol, Part 1 and Part 5 (for unannounced option) - place and date of signature
+- the name and address of the certification body, including its logo - the logo of the accreditation body or its name and registration number; the logo of accreditation body shall be used in conformity with accreditation body's rules - the name and address of the audited company - the COID, as defined in the IFS Database description of product exclusions, if applicable

+- GS1 GLN(s), if available - if the company is a subsidiary, the name of the company's headquarters - audit scope (with mandatory minimum description of products which are traded and product scope numbers, as defined in Part 1, ANNEX 5).
+The audit scope shall always be translated as well into English language.

+- If the trading company additionally has own logistics or processing activities (see Part 1, chapter 4) and the certification status of these activities. - level achieved (foundation or higher level) - including audit score in percentage - date of audit (if applicable, last day of audit) - date of follow-up audit, if relevant

+• next audit time period (renewal audit), specify if unannounced

+- certificate issue date

+- certificate expiry date, i.e. twelve (12) months after the date of issue the certificate (the certificate validity date shall remain the same each year as described in the audit protocol, Part 1 and Part 5 (for unannounced option)

+- place and date of signature

 - name and signature of the certification body's person(s) responsible for the certification decision as described in Part 3 of the Standard

 - QR code

 - IFS Broker logo

-Please note: the auditXpressXTM software includes a certificate format with the minimum required content, but each IFS ISO/IEC 17065-accredited certification body may use its own layout, providing that it includes these minimum requirements.
+Please note: the auditXpressX[TM] software includes a certificate format with the minimum required content, but each IFS ISO/IEC 17065-accredited certification body may use its own layout, providing that it includes these minimum requirements.